ZephyrSails/Archon/README.md

 With Archon, My account surpass 95% player (rank list) in a 2 years old server, in 3 month.

+Confession:

 This is obviously cheating and is NOT welcomed in game playing, it's already too late by the time I realized that.

+Please listen to a people who used to cheat in game: don't cheat in game.